timetag/timetag.github.io/docs/actions.rst

 Tools and Actions
 ===============================

-Virtual Instruments are used to perform timetag analysis in an ETA recipe.
-As mentioned before, each Virtual Instrument consists of a graph on the left-hand side and a code panel on the right-hand side.
-Actions can be put in the code panel to specify what should be done when there is a state change on the graph.
+As mentioned before, Virtual Instruments are used to perform timetag analysis in an ETA recipe, and each Virtual Instrument consists of a graph on the left-hand side and a code panel on the right-hand side.
+Tools and Actions can be put in the code panel to specify what should be done when there is a state change on the graph.

 Each Action belongs to a certain Tool.
 Tools can be created with a user-specified name and some other parameters.
 The name is used to refer to the Tool later when performing Actions.
 The parameters that have default values can be omitted.